kx1t/docker-skysquitter/README.md

 5. Restart the container stack with `docker-compose up -d`

 ## OWNERSHIP AND LICENSE

 SkySquitter is owned by, and copyright by SkySquitter.
 All rights reserved.
-Contact info@SkySquitter.com for more information.
+Contact [info@SkySquitter.com](info@SkySquitter.com) for more information.

-The software, scripts, and data of this repository were created by kx1t and are licensed under the [MIT License](LICENSE).
+The software, scripts, and data of this repository are Copyright (C) 2022-2023 by Ramon F. Kolb, kx1t, and are licensed under the [MIT License](LICENSE).

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.